 - Other duties as agreed with the Ceramics Technician and Programme and Communications Manager

-All applicants should use our online application form to apply and we advise you to complete your application offline until it is ready to be submitted, as the contents of the form cannot be saved before submission.
+All applicants for the Ceramics Internship should use our online application form to apply and we advise you to complete your application offline until it is ready to be submitted, as the contents of the form cannot be saved before submission.
 You can access the application form via this link.

 You will be asked to submit: